aellxx/aellxx.github.io/_posts/i-should-know-this-but-i-dont/2025-04-20-apache-kafka.md

 Kafka has three primary features for handling continuous flows of data:
 1. It enables services to write to (publish) and read from (subscribe to) event streams
-2. Events are stored durably and reliably (across multiple computers) from hours to indefinitely
+2. Events are stored durably and reliably (across multiple computers)
 3. Services can process events as they occur, or after they happen

-When this event streaming platform is **distributed**, it means that the system runs across multiple computers (servers) rather than just one.
+When an event streaming platform is **distributed**, it means that the system runs across multiple computers (servers) rather than just a single server.
 With your streams spread across multiple machines, a single server failure doesn't equate to your data being gone -- which is what we call **fault tolerance**.

 In addition to fault tolerance, a distributed architecture offers some more benefits:
 - **Scalability**: You can increase throughput by adding more servers